Geodatabase Design and Modeling Workshop

-This course covers the essential concepts of the geodatabase, the native data storage format for ArcGIS, and explores its advanced functionality that allows for more realistic representation of spatial data.
-The course will focus on geodatabase design concepts and will explore the creation and editing of advanced geodatabase elements used for maintaining spatial and attribute relationships, in particular, attribute domains, subtypes, topology, relationship classes, and annotation.
-Basic data modeling using networks and data migration will also be covered.
+This course covered the essential concepts of the geodatabase, the native data storage format for ArcGIS, and explored its advanced functionality that allows for more realistic representation of spatial data.
+The course focused on geodatabase design concepts and explored the creation and editing of advanced geodatabase elements used for maintaining spatial and attribute relationships, in particular, attribute domains, subtypes, topology, relationship classes, and annotation.
+Basic data modeling using networks and data migration was also covered.

-Participants should have introductory knowledge of Geographic Information Systems before attending this course.
+Participants should have had introductory knowledge of Geographic Information Systems before attending this course.

 Workshop format: approximately 50% lecture, 50% hands on training via guided lab exercises completed individually on computers.

-1. Develop an understanding of geodatabase design and modeling concepts for spatial data.
+1. Developed an understanding of geodatabase design and modeling concepts for spatial data.

-2. Learn to design and apply geodatabase schemas to efficiently model and store data.
+2. Learned to design and apply geodatabase schemas to efficiently model and store data.

-3. Create and modify advanced geodatabase components including attribute domains,
+3. Created and modified advanced geodatabase components including attribute domains,

 subtypes, topology,relationship classes, and annotation.

-4. Explore the basic modeling of networks including utility and transportation networks.
+4. Explored the basic modeling of networks including utility and transportation networks.

-5. Efficiently migrate and load existing spatial data into a designed geodatabase.
+5. Efficiently migrated and loaded existing spatial data into a designed geodatabase.

 This workshop is one of our current courses in a larger GIS curriculum.
 To see how the workshop fits into the curriculum, as well as information on other courses in the curriculum, please visit:

-* For certified planners, 16 units of Certification Maintenance (CM) credits through American Institute of Certified Planners (AICP) are available for this course.
+* For certified planners, 16 units of Certification Maintenance (CM) credits through American Institute of Certified Planners (AICP) were available for this course.
 Those seeking such credits should contact us for more information.

 Documents and Publications